papivot/pace-docs/PKS Bootcamp prep.md

 - Configure the tile.
 Use the defaults (wherever possible) .
 - Make sure Clair and Notary are enabled.
 - Apply changes.
 - Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
+Adjust the firewall, if necessary.
 - Validate the FQDN is reachable.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMDMzMzk0OSwtOTMyMDQ5MDcxLC02Nz
+eyJoaXN0b3J5IjpbMTY3OTEwMDQ2NSwxNDIwMzMzOTQ5LC05Mz
-czOTQ5MTksLTMzOTMyODc1MSwxNTQ1NTY4NTgsLTkwMDMyMjY0
+IwNDkwNzEsLTY3NzM5NDkxOSwtMzM5MzI4NzUxLDE1NDU1Njg1
-NSwtMjA3NzU3MzM4NCwtMTkwMjE0NDA5MSwtNzg4MDY3NjIyLD
+OCwtOTAwMzIyNjQ1LC0yMDc3NTczMzg0LC0xOTAyMTQ0MDkxLC
-IyMDU1MzYyM119
+03ODgwNjc2MjIsMjIwNTUzNjIzXX0=
 -->